Silent Night (1996 film): Plot

 Stanley from a wealthy family joined a robbery hang out of boredom and upon recruitment as one of the members of black arrows went for an operation.
-He had to kill his own brother, Vincent when accidentally his family was raided and he recognized him.The leader of the gang's sister, Ruth is in a relationship with Stanley and it led to pregnancy.Nemesis caught up with black arrow team and they were arrested as well as sentenced to death by firing.
+He had to kill his own brother, Vincent when accidentally his family was raided and he recognized him.The leader of the gang's sister, Ruth is in a relationship with Stanley and it led to pregnancy.Nemesis caught up with black arrow team and they were arrested and sentenced to death by firing.